 Check Craigslist or local buy/sell papers or groups for supplies.
 Although they’re usually geared more toward larger items, you’d be surprised by what people will sometimes list for sale.
 Plus, some of these outlets will allow you to post wanted ads.

-And there you have my best tips for saving money on your crafting supplies!
+And there you have my best tips to save money on your craft supplies!

 Now that you know how to save, do you need a little help with organization?
-I offer a FREE 5-Day email Mini Course that will take you from bags, boxes, and baskets to beautiful and workable organized supplies.
-Sign up below to get started today!
+I offer a FREE 5-Day email Mini-Course that will take you from bags, boxes, and baskets to beautiful and workable organized supplies.
+Sign up to get started today!